TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_cloudos.md

 Enter all parameters as shown below.
 [LU BA add note about which parameter is different between cloud and sumner].
 There are defaults on CloudOS just like on Sumner, but it is often good to specify each parameter you want.

-If analyzing TCGA, GTEX, or SRA, you will need to specify the `download_from` parameter.
-Each of these three inputs have slightly different processes that are run.
+If analyzing TCGA, GTEX, SRA (SRA Toolkit) or FTP (SRA FTP), you will need to specify the `download_from` parameter by either passing `TCGA`, `GTEX`, `SRA` or `FTP` respectively.
+Each of these inputs have slightly different processes that are run.
 For example, TCGA will download the bams and perform bamtofastq step.
 [For more information](https://github.com/TheJacksonLaboratory/splicing-pipelines-nf)

 ![run_splicing_pip](https://raw.githubusercontent.com/lifebit-ai/images/master/jax_splicing/run_splicing_pip.gif)